JacobTsafatinos/Git101/README.md

 ```git commit -m <message>```
 ```git push```

 #### What's Actually Happening:

 Git doesn't allow you to push to a remote repository if it contains work that you don't have locally.
 Because of this, you'll need to pull (git fetch, git merge) and fix any conflicting files, before you can push.

-## Collaborative Work Simulation #2 (pull someone else's branch)

-## Rebase Instead of Merge (rebase vs pull?)
+## Rebase Instead of Merge

 #### Set Up:
 Make a branch and switch to it
-Make some commits
+Make some edits to ```rebase-vs-merge.txt```.
+Commit these changes.

 #### Situation:
-We're on a branch with a bunch of new changes.
+We're on a branch with some of new changes.
 We now have a choice, we could merge this branch with master, or we could rebase.
 In this example we're going to rebase.

 #### Solution:
 ```git rebase master```